 Anyone holding this handle’s authentication can update routing policies, contact details, and IP assignments for both networks, making it a concentrated control point.

 Why does this matter?
 RIPE maintainer references are the bedrock of how automated tools attribute internet resources.
-A compromise of NML_OPER could allow an adversary to alter WHOIS data, inject rogue route objects, or impersonate the operators.
+A compromise of NML_OPER could allow an adversary to alter WHOIS data, inject rogue route entities, or impersonate the operators.
 Such changes would ripple through RPKI validation, IRR filtering, and BGP monitoring, potentially enabling traffic hijacking and undermining trust in public registry data.

 Public sources confirm the handle’s footprint.
 WHOIS mirrors from IPGeolocation and IPinfo show NML_OPER in the mnt-by and mnt-lower fields of AS199248 and its associated IP range 5.56.40.0/24.
-The AS210839 record reveals the same handle maintaining STJ SAS objects, with NUMLOG S.A.S. listed as upstream.
+The AS210839 record reveals the same handle maintaining STJ SAS entities, with NUMLOG S.A.S. listed as upstream.
 PeeringDB, the NUMLOG corporate site, and STJ Telecom’s legal notice corroborate the identities and services of the underlying companies.

 Watchpoints centre on record integrity.
-Any change to an object maintained by NML_OPER—whether a new IP assignment, a modified peering policy, or an updated contact—could signal a legitimate operational move or an account takeover.
+Any change to an entity maintained by NML_OPER—whether a new IP assignment, a modified peering policy, or an updated contact—could signal a legitimate operational move or an account takeover.
 Stale records are a related risk; if the handle’s owners fail to keep contact and route data current, security tools may generate false positives or miss real threats.

 The absence of public documentation for the handle itself magnifies uncertainty.